 - Let your teen know that Pelican has 24/7 card monitoring, and that they may be contacted by email, text, and/or phone to confirm or deny that they made a purchase.
 It’s important that they only answer yes or no, and never accidentally give a phishing company pretending to call about fraud, locked cards, or other card related issues any card or personal information.

 For more helpful tips for you and your family, visit our Tools and Resources page.

 You can also set up a free financial wellness and money management session for your teen by contacting one of our Nationally Certified Credit Counselors at email@example.com or visiting pelicanstatecu.com/wellness.

 1Pelican State CU membership eligibility required.
 Adult 18 years old or older must be a joint account holder on child’s Team Pelican youth savings account.
 Joint account holder must provide a form of identification for themself and the child, such as a birth certificate or Social Security card, to open account.
 Highest attainable grade on the report card pertains to each individual semester-end report card’s grading scale, including A, S (Satisfactory), and (O) Outstanding.
 Maximum of $35 per semester-end report card for Team Pelican accounts ($5 per A) and $70 per semester if the student also has an active Pelican Teen Checking account ($10 per A).
 Copy of official semester-end report card required.
 Report card must list account holder’s name, school name, and date or year to qualify for rewards.
-Only the student's most recent semester-end report card is accepted.
+Only the student's most recent semester-end report card will be accepted.
 Report cards are accepted for either of the major semesters, such as May-end and December-end, or terms, such as spring or fall terms.
 December-end (or fall term) report cards can be cashed in until February 28 of the following year, and May-end (or spring term) report cards can be cashed in until July 31 of the same year.